 Aside from what to wear, there are a few extra things you should consider when packing for a Scotland trip.

-- Camera: You’re going to want to take plenty of photos!
-I love my Sony a6000 mirrorless as its compact and light but takes great photos.
+You’re going to want to take plenty of photos!
+I love my Sony a6000 mirrorless as it’s compact and light but takes great photos.

-- Reusable water bottle: Water from the tap in Scotland is safe to drink so bring a reusable water bottle to stay hydrated and for the environment!
+Water from the tap in Scotland is safe to drink, so bring a reusable water bottle to stay hydrated and for the environment!

-- Flashlight: A small flashlight may be useful if you’re staying in accommodation outside of the city, like glamping or pod accommodation, or a headlamp if you’re staying in a hostel.
+A small flashlight may be useful if you’re staying in accommodation outside of the city, like glamping or pod accommodation, or a headlamp if you’re staying in a hostel.

-- Hand warmers: These little hand warmers can be really handy if you’re susceptible to cold
+These little hand warmers can be really handy if you’re susceptible to cold.

-Obviously, only if you have the room, but if you’re heading to the highlands or on a boat trip consider some small binoculars to view wildlife.
+Obviously, only if you have the room, but if you’re heading to the highlands or on a boat trip, consider some small binoculars to view wildlife.
 Especially if you’re looking for Puffins in the summer!

-- Midgie repellent: Midgies are a small flying insect and are kind of like mosquitos in that they can be found in marshy areas and can bite.
 They don’t seem to bother me too much (knock on wood!) but they definitely do some people so if you’re going out of the city in midgie season (May to September) them consider bringing repellent.
-Locals also swear by Avon Skin So Soft lotion as a repellent!
+Locals swear by Avon Skin So Soft lotion as a repellent!

-- Camping gear: Obviously if you’re going camping (really only recommended in late spring and summer) then you’ll have a whole lot more gear you need to consider!
+Obviously, if you’re going camping (really only recommended in late spring and summer) then you’ll have a whole lot more gear you need to consider!
 I won’t go into an exhaustive list here.

 What to wear in Scotland for men

-- Jeans or chino style pants for in the city and possibly water resistant or men’s travel pants if needed for walking (Although these ones could double for in town!)
+- Jeans or chino style pants for in the city and possibly water-resistant or men’s travel pants if needed for walking and outdoor activities (although these ones could double for in town!)

 - Layers for the top half, including t-shirts and warm sweaters that aren’t bulky